jymsuper/SpeakerRecognition_tutorial/README.md

 - I assumed that all the features are extracted in '.p' format.
 - If you want to change the extension, please change line 31 in DB_wav_reader.py
 - pattern='**/*.p' should be changed according to your feature format.
-- If you don't extract features yet, please do that using python_speech_features library.
+- If you didn't extract features yet, please do that using python_speech_features library.
 - I didn't upload the code for feature extraction.
 Of course, you can use other libraries.

 #### 3. Change the line 12 in SR_Dataset.py